Radial limits of solutions to elliptic partial differential equations: PDE's

 By a closed subset of $\Omega$ we mean a subset which is closed in the topology of $\Omega.$ We say that a subset $X$ of $\Omega$ is $\Omega-$bounded if it is relatively compact in $\Omega,$ that is, if its closure in the topological space $\Omega$ is compact.
 If the context is clear, we shall omit the prefex $\Omega.$ If $F$ is a closed subset of $\Omega,$ by a hole of $F,$ we mean a bounded component of $\Omega\setminus F.$ We denote by $\widehat F$ the union of $F$ with all of its holes.
 Clearly, $\widehat F$ has no holes and if $K$ is a compact subset of $\Omega$ then $\widehat K$ is also compact.

 The famous Mergelyan Theorem gives a complete characterization of those compact subset $K$ of the complex plane $\C,$ such that each function continuous on $K$ and holomorphic on $K^\circ$ can be uniformly approximated by polynomials.
 Since entire functions can be represented by power series, approximation by polynomials on compact sets is equivalent to approximation by entire functions.
-Thus, Mergelyan's Theorem yieilds a characterization of compact sets $K$ of the complex plane, for which every function $f\in C(K)$ satisfying the Cauchy-Riemann equation $\overline\partial f=0$ on $K^\circ,$ can be approximated by functions $g$ satisfying $\overline\partial g$ on all on $\C.$ Thus, it is natural to call a compact subset $K$ of $\Omega$ an {\it $L$-Mergelyan} set in $\Omega$ if for each $u\in C(K)\cap\mathcal H_L(K^\circ)$ and each $\epsilon>0,$ there is a $v\in\mathcal H_L(\Omega)$ such that $|v-u|<\epsilon$ on $K.$ The following theorem, which is a special case of a result of Gardiner, Goldstein and GowriSankaran \cite[Theorem.
-4]{GGG1994_compact}, characterizes $L-$Mergelyan sets of $\Omega$.
+Thus, Mergelyan's Theorem yields a characterization of compact sets $K$ of the complex plane, for which every function $f\in C(K)$ satisfying the Cauchy-Riemann equation $\overline\partial f=0$ on $K^\circ,$ can be approximated by functions $g$ satisfying $\overline\partial g$ on all on $\C.$